If you, or someone you care about, need help now, here are some places to try; many have text or online chat options available too:

 Don’t give up, you don’t need to do this alone.
 The world needs you.
 You need you.

-Sometimes depression and shame can make it feel impossible to ask for help.
+Sometimes it can feel impossible to ask for help.

 If someone you care about is struggling, or even if they just seem a bit different, or they’ve

 withdrawn, do check in with them.